 Section 6 of the Act sets out who is entitled to by making an Inheritance Claim.
 Certain people are entitled to make a Claim simply as a result of their relationship with the deceased.
 Those who can contest a Will include:

 - a former spouse, being someone who is divorced from the deceased;

 - the domestic partner of the deceased, being the partner (regardless of gender) in a close, personal, but unmarried relationship (de facto);

 - a grandchild of the deceased.

-We are often asked what can be done to avoid an Inheritance Claim.
-You cannot take away a person’s statutory right to make a Claim against your estate.
-However, the strength of a potential Claim will depend on the size of the estate, the nature of the claimant’s relationship with the deceased, the respective claims of the other parties involved and the financial circumstances of the claimant.
+We are often asked how to stop someone contesting a Will in australia.
+Probate laws dictate that you cannot take away a person’s statutory right to make a Claim against your estate.
+However, the strength of a potential Claim will depend on the size and share of the estate, the nature of the claimant’s relationship with the deceased, the respective claims of the other interested persons and the financial circumstances of the claimant.

-There are certain family members who have a right to make an Inheritance Claim provided that they meet certain additional criteria to that described above.
+There are certain family members who have a right to make an Inheritance Claim.
+However, those who can contest a Will can only do so once they meet certain additional criteria to that described above.
 Namely: